CodeMode1/llm_engineering_notes/llm_engineering_notes.md

 **Examples of Frontier Models**:

 🧠 1.
 OpenAI

 These models are designed for cutting-edge reasoning, multimodal interaction, and general-purpose intelligence:

 GPT-4 – Flagship model known for strong reasoning and language capabilities.

 GPT-4 Turbo – Optimized version of GPT-4 for speed and cost.

-GPT-4o – Multimodal model (text, vision, audio) with real-time capabilities. o1-preview – Successor to GPT-4o in reasoning tasks; excels in math, science, and code 1.
+GPT-4o – Multimodal model (text, vision, audio) with real-time capabilities.

+o1-preview – Successor to GPT-4o in reasoning tasks; excels in math, science, and code 1.

+GPT-3.5 Turbo is not considered a frontier LLM:

+It is powerful for basic tasks, but not a frontier LLM.
+Frontier LLMs are models at the edge of current capabilities, and GPT-3.5 no longer qualifies.

 🧠 2.
 Google DeepMind

 DeepMind’s Gemini series is their frontier model family:

 Gemini 1.5 Pro – High-end model with strong reasoning and multimodal capabilities.

 Gemini 1.5 Flash – Optimized for speed and efficiency.

 Gemini 1.0 Ultra – Earlier frontier model with advanced capabilities2.

 🧠 3.
 Anthropic

 Anthropic’s Claude 3 family includes:

 Claude 3 Opus – Their most powerful and capable model; explicitly a frontier model.

 Claude 3 Sonnet – Mid-tier model, not explicitly frontier but still highly capable.

 Claude 3 Haiku – Lightweight, fast model for simpler tasks.

 🧠 4.
 Cohere

 Cohere focuses on enterprise and retrieval-augmented generation (RAG), with:

 Command R+ – Their most advanced model, optimized for RAG and enterprise use cases.

 Command R – Earlier version, still powerful for structured tasks.

 While not always labeled as "frontier" in the same way as OpenAI or DeepMind models, Command R+ is Cohere’s top-tier offering.

 🧠 5.
 Meta (Facebook AI)

 Meta’s LLaMA (Large Language Model Meta AI) series includes:

 LLaMA 3 70B – Their most capable open-weight model, considered frontier-level in open-source AI.

 LLaMA 2 70B – Previous generation, still widely used in research and industry.

 Meta positions these models as open frontier models, especially for academic and developer communities.

 **Example of generated output:**